Tag: Artificial-Intelligence

 A really simple script for those that, for some odd reason, decided to run the Open WebUI server from inside a LXC.

-The problem I really like the interface in Proxmox and i prefer it than dealing with Portainer for some services that are more accessed.
+I really like the interface in Proxmox and i prefer it than dealing with Portainer for some services that are more accessed.
 This is the case for Open WebUI, which I use daily.

 Fix Proxmox Web Interface Login Errors; a Step-by-Step Guide